Suspects at large after drive-by shooting at Colorado park sends 6 teens to hospital | NewsChannel 3-12

 By Sarah Moon and Steve Almasy, CNN

-Six students from Aurora Central High School, ranging in age from 14 to 18, went to the hospital.
+Six students who attend nearby Aurora Central High School went to the hospital.
 One student drove themselves, Wilson said.

 “My understanding is it was a drive-by shooting, as well as there may have been people on foot,” Wilson said.